Instant definitions for new words.

 That said, you may’ve already seen that affordable e-books for French learning can be hard to find.

 Don’t despair, fellow French enthusiast!
 We’ve compiled a list of top-notch French learning e-books that won’t break the bank.
-Every e-book on our list can be had for $5 or less, including several for just a buck!
+Every e-book on our list can be had a very low price (sometimes even free!)

 But first off, here are some tips for mixing and matching your findings.